Spacial/awesome-systools/README.md

   - [Installing docker on Fedora 31](https://medium.com/@drpdishant/installing-docker-on-fedora-31-beta-6c7a05901613)
   - [Docker Cheat Sheet](https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf)
   - [Solving Docker permission denied while trying to connect to the Docker daemon socket](https://techoverflow.net/2017/03/01/solving-docker-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket/)
+  - [Yacht](https://github.com/SelfhostedPro/Yacht): A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
+Think of it like a decentralized app store for servers that anyone can make packages for.
 - Kubernetes:
   - [Goldpinger](https://github.com/bloomberg/goldpinger): Debugging tool for Kubernetes which tests and displays connectivity between nodes in the cluster.
   - [You might not need Kubernetes](https://blog.jessfraz.com/post/you-might-not-need-k8s/)